dscolby/CausalELM.jl/docs/src/guide/metalearners.md

         Nie, Xinkun, and Stefan Wager.
 "Quasi-oracle estimation of heterogeneous treatment effects."
 Biometrika 108, no. 2 (2021): 299-319.

     To see the details out doubly robust estimation implemented in CausalELM see:

         Kennedy, Edward H. "Towards optimal doubly robust estimation of heterogeneous causal effects."
 Electronic Journal of Statistics 17, no. 2 (2023): 3008-3049.

 # Initialize a Metalearner
-S-learners, T-learners, X-learners, R-learners, and doubly robust estimators all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.
+S-learners, T-learners, X-learners, R-learners, and doubly robust estimators all take at least three arguments—covariates, treatment statuses, and outcomes, all of which can be either an array or any struct that implements the Tables.jl interface (e.g. DataFrames).
 S, T, X, and doubly robust learners support binary treatment variables and binary, continuous, count, or time to event outcomes.
 The R-learning estimator supports binary, continuous, or count treatment variables and binary, continuous, count, or time to event outcomes.

 !!! note
-    Internally, the outcome and treatment models of the metalearners are treated as a regression since extreme learning machines minimize the MSE.
-This means that predicted treatments and outcomes under treatment and control groups could fall outside [0, 1], although this is not likely in practice.
-To deal with this, predicted binary variables are automatically clipped to [0.0000001, 0.9999999].This also means that count outcomes will be predicted as continuous variables.
+    Non-binary categorical outcomes are treated as continuous.

 !!! tip
     You can also specify the the number of folds to use for cross-fitting, the number of